himoose/user-docs/docs/features/faq-generator.md

 - If using BYOK plan, ensure API key is saved
 - Contact account owner if you're a team member
 - Try logging out completely and back in
+- Reach out to us at support@himoose.com if the above steps do not resolve your issue

 ---